Billy-Spearman-WCCI/RaceCarExtension/README.md

     * `try {} catch (Exception e) {}` block -- code that is prepared to handle a thrown exception and decide what should happen next.
 (If the exception occurs while trying to read a number from input, perhaps issue a warning and try again.)
+    * Exceptions are great, because they allow you to *immediately* exit the current program flow when you encounter a problem.
+Exceptions are confusing, because they exit the current program flow from the middle.
+Only use Exceptions when there is a problem -- not just as a way to exit out of a loop; changing the return type to something like `Optional<T>` is preferable when your logic allows it.
+    * As shorthand, we say that a method is "throwing an Exception" ... but the truth is that we're actually throwing a object which is an instance of the `Exception` class (or one of its subclasses).
+As whenever you define a subclass, you can add whatever fields you wish and add parameters to constructors to populate those fields.
+It is often quite useful to include useful diagnostic information (e.g., what was the name of the file you couldn't open) when throwing exceptions.
+At the very least, nearly all Exception constructors allow you specify a `String` message.
+    * Many constructors also allow you to include *another* exception in the constructor.
+(E.g., I could write code which catches a standard exception like `NullPointerException` and makes it a parameter to another throw. in `try {} catch (NullPointerException e) {throw new PetNotFoundException("Pet " + petName + " not found", e);}`)
+    * If you are writing a large application and are creating multiple subclasses of Exception (e.g., one for each unexpected condition), it is quite convenient to have them all descend from a parent class ( e.g. `class PetNotFoundException extends MyApplicationException`).
+    * Other than Exceptions descending from `RuntimeException` (https://docs.oracle.com/javase/7/docs/api/java/lang/RuntimeException.html), every method which *might* throw an exception *must* declare so in its signature.
+Exceptions which must be declared are called "checked exceptions" and descendants of `RunTimeException` are called "unchecked exceptions".
+    * Instead of having to write `public void doIt() throws PetNotFoundException, ShelterNotFoundException`, having a common parent allows us to write `public void doIt() throws MyApplicationException`.
+    * It's easy to get into a pattern in which every method is declared to possibly throw MyApplicationException, but methods which don't throw exceptions are easier to reason about and put less burden upon those who call them.
 * `enum` -- Defines a small set of possibilities.
 Can do many of the things a `short` can do (e.g. be part of a `switch` statement).